HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/huddo_boards/limitation.md

 # Limitations
 Currently, there are some limitations with the Huddo boards and DX.
+The Huddo and DX teams are working on improvements in upcoming releases.

-- The application will not function properly if the context root is changed.
+- The application will not function properly if the Core context root is changed from /wps to something else or removed.
-- The application cannot function with virtual portals.
+- The application cannot function in virtual portals.
+It will only work in the base virtual portal.
 - The application is designed to use 'cn' and 'sn' attributes for users and 'cn' attribute for groups from LDAP.
 If non-standard attributes are used, it may cause issues.
 Also, note that the application may not work with OIDC flow.
-- The application may have some side effects when used with the Huddo boards on a private page.
+- The application may have some side effects when using Huddo boards with a private page due to access control checking.
-- The application reuses the access control of the page where it is embedded to assign access to the board itself.